-How to Pin Any File, Folder or Program Shortcut to Windows 8 and Later Start Screen?
+How to Pin Any File, Folder or Program Shortcut to Start Screen in Windows 8 and Later?

 We all know about new Start Screen present in Windows 8 and later which shows live tiles of built-in and installed programs.
 It also shows various useful tiles such as weather, RSS feed, etc. Microsoft has replaced old Start Menu with this new Start Screen in Windows 8.